 Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 The JEIR (Jeune Entreprise Innovante de Rupture) requires R&D spending of at least 30% of deductible expenses.
-Cumulative conditions, IS and payroll tax exemptions, R&D tax credit stacking, and requalification risks explained by Hayot Expertise in Paris.
+Cumulative conditions, the 50% investor income tax reduction, employer contribution exemptions, the abolition of the corporate tax exemption, R&D tax credit stacking, and requalification risks explained by Hayot Expertise in Paris.

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

 Up to date as of 12 May 2026.
-The Jeune Entreprise Innovante de Rupture (JEIR — Breakthrough Young Innovative Company) is a sub-category of the French JEI (Jeune Entreprise Innovante) tax status, introduced by the French Finance Act 2024 (loi n° 2023-1322 of 29 December 2023, Article 44).
-Its defining criterion is a higher R&D intensity threshold: at least 30% of fiscally deductible expenses must relate to research and development activities, compared to 15% for the standard JEI.
-The Finance Act 2024 simultaneously aligned the corporate tax (IS) exemption levels between JEI and JEIR, making the JEIR the more demanding but comparably rewarded option for deeptech and high-intensity R&D companies.
+The Jeune Entreprise Innovante de Rupture (JEIR, Breakthrough Young Innovative Company) is a category of the French JEI (Jeune Entreprise Innovante) tax status, introduced by the French Finance Act 2024 (loi n° 2023-1322 of 29 December 2023).
+Its defining criterion is a higher R&D intensity threshold: at least 30% of fiscally deductible expenses must relate to research and development activities, compared to 20% for the standard JEI.

-For a Paris-based startup or SME with strong technological content, choosing between JEI and JEIR is a material fiscal decision that affects several years of tax and social security exemptions and requires solid analytical accounting to withstand a combined DGFiP/URSSAF audit.
+For a Paris-based startup or SME with strong technological content, choosing between JEI and JEIR is therefore not a corporate tax question: it is a decision that bears on the cost of the R&D payroll and on the attractiveness of the share capital to business angels, and it requires solid analytical accounting to withstand a combined DGFiP/URSSAF audit.

 Legal framework: Article 44 sexies-0 A CGI and Finance Act 2024#

-- A new sub-category — the JEIR — with an R&D intensity threshold of 30% of deductible expenses.
+- A new category, the JEIR, with an R&D intensity threshold of 30% of deductible expenses, opening an enhanced income tax reduction for investors (CGI Article 199 terdecies-0 A bis).

 - A reduction in the maximum age of eligibility from 11 to 8 years, applicable to financial years opened from 1 January 2024.

-The JEIR is not a separate article in the CGI; it is distinguished within Article 44 sexies-0 A by the 30% threshold.
-Tax exemptions are addressed under Article 44 sexies-0 A (IS), Articles 1383 D and 1466 D (land tax and CET), and social contribution exemptions derive from Article 131 of Law n° 2003-1311.
+The JEIR is not a separate article in the CGI; it is distinguished within Article 44 sexies-0 A by the 30% threshold, and it is Article 199 terdecies-0 A bis that carries its own benefit, the 50% income tax reduction for subscribers.
+Local tax exemptions are addressed under Articles 1383 D and 1466 D (land tax and CFE), and social contribution exemptions derive from Law n° 2003-1311.

 The five cumulative conditions for JEIR status#